COMMUNITY INITIATIVES

 • Gateway of Hope Shelter (Salvation Army)

-• Wagner Hills Farm Society (Women’s and Men’s Campus)
+• Wagner Hills Farm Society (Men’s Campus)

 • Mission Community Services Society